Macedonian Ruins

 Let every soul be subject to the authorities that are above him.
 (Romans 13:1 DARBY - 1890)5

-The word governing in the NASB is the Greek word huperecho that means “to hold above, to rise above, to be superior.8
+The word governing in the NASB is the Greek word huperecho, which means “to hold above, to rise above, to be superior.8

-Discussion has been ongoing whether the term exousia refers to human or spiritual authority.10 I believe that the adjective higher was used by Paul to distinguishing this exousia to from that which is strictly human as its source of empowerment.
+Discussion has been ongoing on whether the term exousia refers to human or spiritual authority.10 I believe that the adjective higher was used by Paul to distinguish this exousia from that which is strictly human as its source of empowerment.

 Is It Idolatry?